Edstine/MoonSpammer/README.md

 ## What is Moon Spammer?

-Moon Spammer is a nicer version modified by [me](https://github.com/Edstine) from [this github repo](https://github.com/Terminal1337/discord-webhook-spammer) is a webhook spammer and delete
+Moon Spammer is a nicer tools by [me](https://github.com/Edstine) inspired by [this github repo](https://github.com/Terminal1337/discord-webhook-spammer) is a webhook spammer and delete

 ## How to setup/lunch Moon Spammer?